ShigekiKarita/espnet/egs/just/asr1/README.md

 └── utils -> ../../../tools/kaldi/egs/wsj/s5/utils
 ```

-In this tutorial, we will format `data/` dir by making `local/` scripts.
+In this tutorial, we aim to format the raw dataset into `data/` dir by making `local/` scripts.
-The final data/ should be organized as follows
+The final data/ should be organized as same as an4

 ``` console
 $ tree data/ -L2